alexander-koch/golem/README.md

 # Ideas

-- String not as a data type but character array (C-like)
+- String not as a data type but character array (C-like) -> type i8
 - Characters may be UTF-8 / 16 / 32

 # Concept (final concept may change)